kgrid/kgrid-activator/docs/configuration.md

 ### `logging.level`

 - Specify the logging level for a particular package
-    - Highest level is `logging.level.root` which will affect all classes
+    - The Highest level is `logging.level.root` which will affect all classes
     - A particular package can be specified by adding the package location to the end like so:
         ```bash
         logging.level.org.kgrid.adapter.proxy